-All or a portion of the remaining 2,387 acres in the Hat Creek planning unit will be retained by PG&E and will be the subject of future LCCPs.
+A portion of the remaining 7,592 acres in the Lake Britton and Hat Creek planning units will be retained by PG&E and will be the subject of future LCCPs.

 4. Finding of Donee Funding and Other Capacity to Maintain Lands to Preserve and/or Enhance the BPVs